dankelley/dankelley.github.io/_posts/2014-11-10-solar-navigation.md

 latitude that minimize angle the sun makes to the horizon.
 That angle is given by the ``altitude`` component of the list returned by ``oce::solarAngle()``.

 Thus, a method for inferring the location of Halifax is as follows.
-The code should be self-explanatory to anyone who can read R.
+The first step is to define a function that returns the absolute value of the solar angle, which of course is zero at the horizon.
+We will try using paired sunrise and sunset, although of course other alternatives come to mind in various applications.

 {% highlight r linenos=table %}